The Purpose of the Public Banking Alliance Campaign is to introduce a comprehensive Regional Community-Public Banking

 In Ireland Small and Medium Size Businesses (SME’s) provide c.
 70% of all our jobs.

 The State is borrowing money from a German Public Bank, KfW, channeling it through the SBCI (Strategic Banking Corporation of Ireland) and on-wards to the Irish Commercial Banks, for them to on-lend at margins of up to 3% to Irish SME’s.
 The State/taxpayers is essentially subsidising the commercial banks.

-He also stated there was a suppressed demand for SME financing, while Q4, 2015 ISME members survey shows SME demand for funding at 24% and loan refusal rates decrease from 58% to 19%, with 44% being partially successful.
+SME financing, Q4, 2019 ISME members survey shows SME demand for funding at 24% and loan refusal rates decrease from 58% to 19%, with 44% being partially successful.
 ISME represents 9,500 SME’s.
-ISME Link:
+ISME bank-watch Link:

 The Current situation with the Commercial Banks is that your savings are not safe in them; depositors are classed as unsecured lenders to the bank.
-Recently in the Cyprus Bail-in the banks took 47.5% of depositor’s money over €100k.
+In the 2013 Cyprus Bail-in, the banks took 47.5% of depositor’s money over €100k.

 We invite all to join and support this vital project.

 Sir Mervyn King, Governor of the Bank of England,

 This control and power should not be in the hands of a few CEOs of the private commercial banks!